HumanSignal/label-studio/docs/source/blog/webhook-blog.md

     aws s3 cp preprocessing.py s3://showcase-bucket/script/
    ```

+After you prepare your datasets

-## Set up your model in amazon sagemaker
+## Set up your model in Amazon SageMaker